Mclilzee/recipes-service/README.md

 - DELETE `api/recipe/{id}` take recipe id as path variable and deletes the recipe from server database
 - GET `apip/recipe/search?{name or catagory}` takes parameters such as `name=tea` or `catagory=desert` to query the database for recipes

+Note: can only update and edit owned recipe posted by the same user, other users can only see other people recipes but not modify them.

 # Example - Registering
 <img src="./examples/register.png" alt="send json object to register with email and password" />